By Jan Pease

 2018 also marked the 33rd Anniversary of The Polar Express, a favorite Christmas time book that I’ve never successfully read at Story Time because it makes me cry.

-Whether you choose a book at the top of the charts, or choose a time-honored book that has been read by generations of children, I hope you’ll give a gift of reading this Christmas.
+choose a time-honored book that has been read by generations of children, I

 See you at the library!